apache/gravitino/docs/trino-connector/catalog-hive.md

 The Hive connector requires a Hive metastore service (HMS), or a compatible implementation of the Hive metastore, such as AWS Glue.

-Apache Hadoop HDFS 2.x and 3.x are supported.
+Apache Hadoop HDFS 2.x supported.

 Many distributed storage systems including HDFS, Amazon S3 or S3-compatible systems, Google Cloud Storage, Azure Storage, and IBM Cloud Object Storage can be queried with the Hive connector.